Battle of Rorke's Drift: Aftermath

 The number of Zulu casualties is subject to widely varying estimates.
 It has been estimated that, including wounded Zulus who were killed after capture, at least 500 were killed.
-Having witnessed their own dead at Isandlwana, the members of Chelmsford's relief force had killed the captured, wounded Zulus they came across, as did the station's defenders.
+Having witnessed their own dead at Isandlwana, the members of Chelmsford's relief force had killed the wounded Zulus they came across, as did the station's defenders.
 Trooper William James Clarke of the Natal Mounted Police described in his diary that "altogether we buried 375 Zulus and some wounded were thrown into the grave.
 Seeing the manner in which our wounded had been mutilated after being dragged from the hospital ... we were very bitter and did not spare wounded Zulus".
 Laband, in his book The Zulu Response to the British Invasion of 1879, accepts the estimate of 600 that Shepstone had from the Zulus.

 Samuel Pitt, who served as a private in B Company during the battle, told The Western Mail in 1914 that the official enemy death toll was too low: "We reckon we had accounted for 875, but the books will tell you 400 or 500".
 Lieutenant Horace Smith-Dorrien, a member of Chelmsford's staff, wrote that the day after the battle an improvised gallows was used "for hanging Zulus who were supposed to have behaved treacherously".